The largest energy consumer of any home-built in the northern hemisphere is the heating system.

 You can quickly assess the efficiency of a gas heater by looking at the chimney or venting system.
 If the gas heater requires a steel vent or full blown chimney, you can expect it to waste a lot of propane/natural gas.
 If it is vented by a small plastic (ABS or PVC) vent you can be pretty sure it will be efficient.
 Less heat going out the vent means more heat in your home.

-Propane/Natural gas heating systems can be hot water boilers, hot air furnaces, water heaters, vented space heaters, fireplaces and non vented space heaters.
+Propane/Natural gas heating systems can be hot water boilers(like the Polaris) , hot air furnaces (van uses a lot of power), water heaters, vented space heaters, fireplaces and non vented space heaters (most require no electricity and are 100% efficient).
 The efficiencies can vary widely between any of the above heaters except the non vented space heater.
 As it is non vented, all of the heat stays in your home making it as close to 100% efficient as possible.
-Check out the different propane/natural gas heating systems.
+Check out the different propane/natural gas heating systems before making a decision.

 Pellet stoves are not often talked about but they do have their place in the off grid home.
 They are very reliable, a lot cleaner than firewood, fairly efficient and able to be operate for long periods of time between fill ups.
 One of the problems with the pellet stove in the off grid home is the amount of electricity required for operation.
 The auger, ignition system and fan all use electricity.
 You must get all the details before purchasing your pellet stove.
 Some do not require much electricity and can operate in the event of a power outage.
-Some use a huge amount of electricity as their glow plug ignition system operates constantly using up to 1000 watts.
+Some use a huge amount of electricity as their glow plug ignition system operates constantly using up to 1000 watts the whole the unit is operating.

 Most wood pellet stoves take inside air for combustion of the pellets.
 This can be a problem as it is taking warm air from your home and dumping it outside.
 The air removed will be replaced with cold outside air making your home harder to heat.
 In a small, tight home (like an energy efficient off grid home) this can rob your home of oxygen.
 Fortunately you can get a pellet stove such as a Harman that uses outside air for combustion.

 There is even a wood pellet stove (Harman PC45) that can burn many fuels including wheat, corn, cherry pits, sunflower seeds and others.
-Choosing the best wood pellet stove for your solar home can be a challenge, click here for help.
+Choosing the best wood pellet stove for your solar home can be a challenge.

 As off grid homesteaders we always need to think outside the box.
 We cannot waste energy like our neighbors.
 It is too precious and too expensive to make our decisions lightly.

-Some of the simplest biomass heating systems nothing more than a pile of manure with a coil of pipe inside use to heat water or a pile of compost inside a green house constantly generating heat.
+Some of the simplest biomass heating systems are nothing more than a pile of manure, leaves, sawdust and small sticks with multiple coils of pipe inside use to heat water or a pile of compost inside a green house constantly generating heat.

 We are in the research and testing phase for a few types of biomass heating systems.
 As we get more facts and prove more concepts we will update our biomass home heating page.